PHRABAL/DRL-Bananas/Report.md

 ### Model Architecture
 The Udacity provided Deep Q-Network code in PyTorch was used and adapted for this environment.

-I used a simple, two hidden layer, 64-64 node each, neural network with ReLU activation functions.
+I used a simple, two hidden layer, 64-64 node, neural network with ReLU activation functions.

 ### Hyperparameters